Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games

 and

-In the classical LQ control theory, the optimal feedback control is associated with a Riccati equation and a linear equation; see a system account in \cite[Chapter 6]{Yong Zhou}.
-For our LQ game with non-Markovian regime switching, the Riccati equation is a multidimensional BSDE with an indefinite quadratic generator and we called it an indefinite SRE.
-In addition, the linear equation is a multidimensional linear BSDE with unbounded coefficients.
+In the classical inhomogeneous LQ control theory, an optimal feedback control is associated with a Riccati equation and a linear equation (see a systematic account in \cite[Chapter 6]{Yong Zhou}).
+For our LQ game with non-Markovian regime switching, the Riccati equation is a multidimensional BSDE with an indefinite generator and we call it an indefinite SRE.
+In addition, the linear equation is a multidimensional BSDE with unbounded coefficients.